La Maison Simons: 2012 to present

+In March 2024, Simons opened its first store in Atlantic Canada, at the Halifax Shopping Centre in Nova Scotia.
 On August 14, 2025, La Maison Simons opened its first Toronto store at Yorkdale Shopping Centre, occupying a 118,000-square-foot, two-storey space formerly held by Nordstrom.
-Unique to the location is Ciel, a geometric ceiling mural by French artist Nelio, along with a "walk of frames" displaying works from 24 artists.
-A second Toronto store at the Eaton Centre opened in September 2025, with both locations representing a $75 million investment.
-Simons projects the expansion will increase annual sales by 15 percent to $650 million, noting that recent U.S. tariffs have encouraged more Canadian consumers to purchase its house brands, which account for about 70 percent of merchandise.
+A second Toronto store, at the Eaton Centre, opened on September 18, 2025; the two locations together represented a $75 million investment.
+Simons projected that the expansion would increase annual sales by 15 percent to $650 million, and said recent U.S. tariffs had encouraged more Canadian consumers to buy its house brands, which account for about 70 percent of its merchandise.

+In April 2026, Simons announced it would open a location at the Pacific Centre in Vancouver, in a space previously occupied by Nordstrom, expected to open in 2027.

 Locations

-The chain includes 19 stores throughout Canada.
-It also has business offices in London, Paris, Florence and Hong Kong.
+The chain operates 19 stores across Canada.
+It also has buying offices in London, Paris, Florence and Hong Kong.